nitintonypaul/monte-carlo-spp/README.md

 ### Disclaimer

-Given its approximate accuracy of 30-45%, this project's Monte Carlo Simulation methodology is not employed by financial industries and serves solely as a pedagogical tool for understanding fundamental MCS principles.
-More advanced implementations, such as the [Merton Jump Diffusion model](https://github.com/nitintonypaul/merton-jdm), yield substantially more precise estimations, thereby underscoring the necessity of relying on rigorous analysis and dependable tools for critical financial decisions.
+Given its estimated accuracy of 20-30%, this project's Monte Carlo Simulation (MCS) methodology is presented purely as a pedagogical tool for grasping fundamental MCS principles.
+Financial industries typically utilize more advanced approaches, like the [Merton Jump Diffusion model](https://github.com/nitintonypaul/merton-jdm), which deliver significantly more precise estimations.
+This highlights the critical importance of rigorous analysis and dependable tools for all financial decision-making.

 ---